kashyaparun25/ResNet50-Unleashed-Mastering-CIFAR-10-Image-Recognition/README.md

 Additional resources and ancillary content related to the project are available in the repository's [appendix section](/path/to/appendix).

 ## Contact
-For any inquiries, please reach out to Hebbani Venkatasheshaiah Arun Kashyap at hkashyap1@stevens.edu.
+For any inquiries, please reach out to Arun Kashyap at hkashyap1@stevens.edu.

 ---
 Stevens Institute of Technology, Dept. of Mathematical Science, Hoboken, US